SwethaMagesh/CS-Gate-Notes/DSA/C_Programming.md

 - C and C++ are context-sensitive languages.
+## Differences

+- C doesn't have scope resolution operator (::).
+Only local scope can be accessed inside a function.

 ## Pointer
 - `int *A [10], B[10][10];  `
 - Of the following expressions